 Which services are right for you?
-We will advise your team on how to take advantage of the continuous innovations AWS has to offer.
+We will advise your team on how to take advantage of the continuous innovations the cloud has to offer.

 Migration and Deployment Phase

 We will work with your team to plan the migration from your existing environment.
 For those starting clean, we can have you up and running in no time.
 Is HIPAA, PCI or other security needs required?
-No worries, we plan and execute everything based on AWS Security best practices.
+No worries, we plan and execute everything based on cloud security best practices.

 Maintenance and Support Phase

-We look after your AWS services 24/7.
+We look after your cloud services 24/7.
 Splunk allows us to monitor your environment proactively so that issues can be addressed ahead of time before they impact you.

 Stress-Free Upgrades and Faster Software Releases